VibeUE

 🛠️ Troubleshooting

 Unreal shows a "Missing Modules" dialog.
-Now what?
+Now what?🔗

 Run the one-click build that ships with VibeUE: double-click Plugins/VibeUE/BuildPlugin.bat once before opening Unreal.
 The script finds your engine install, locates the project, compiles the plugin, and the dialog disappears on the next launch.
+If auto-detection fails, you can pass your UE install path directly: BuildPlugin.bat "C:\Program Files\Epic Games\UE_5.7"

-How do I expose VibeUE tools to external IDEs?
+How do I expose VibeUE tools to external IDEs?🔗

 VibeUE includes a built-in HTTP MCP server.
 To connect external IDEs: